charroux/masterinfo/README.md

 ```

 ### Security tests
-Lister the pods from the namespace rbac-lab
+List the pods from the namespace rbac-test
 ```
 kubectl get pods
 ```